lnbits/lnbits/docs/guide/installation.md

 sudo systemctl enable lnbits.service sudo systemctl start lnbits.service
 ```

-## Reverse proxy with automatic https using Caddy
+## Reverse proxy with automatic HTTPS using Caddy

 Use Caddy to make your LNbits install accessible over clearnet with a domain and https cert.